benlau/joplin-plugin-ianylink/README.md

 The service link: https://benlau.github.io/l

 This GitHub repo provides a Joplin plugin to directly copy the universal web link of your note to the clipboard.
+You may find the source code at: https://github.com/benlau/ianylink

 # Installation